BLOG

 AI for Air Pollution Monitoring

 Historically, air pollution has been one of the most visible markers of climate change.
-So much so that we have made memes, articles, and news coverage of cities like Beijing or Mumbai covered in a thick fog of dark smoke.
+So much so that articles and news coverage have gone viral of cities like Beijing and Mumbai covered in a thick fog of dark smoke.
 In this area, AI can also be applied.
+In fact, in recent years it has become invaluable in monitoring the levels of air pollution.

 Moreover, if cities across the world can coordinate their findings, we can have a global view and see which locations are struggling to reduce their air pollution.
 Cities can also share best practices that might be applicable to the circumstances of different cities.